MiminkoMoje/Tutu-Bot/README.md

 ### Install & Host by yourself

 There are many reasons why you would want to do that, such as customizing the bot to your likings.
-You must follow these instructuons in order to install it properly:
+You must follow these instructions in order to install it properly:

 Clone the repo
 ```